 “I think that I forgot that I could swim,” says Charlotte Smith*, referring to the inner-strength she found in herself while rafting the Main Salmon River this past July for 5 days.
 “This river trip was especially symbolic for me.”

-When Charlotte’s husband announced that he couldn’t make the trip—unwilling, unable to leave his work life behind for 5 days—she questioned whether she had it in her to do it alone with their two children.
-Setting up a tent, lugging their bags, keeping both kids happy and safe, getting there …
+When Charlotte’s husband announced that he couldn’t make the trip (unwilling, and unable to leave his work life behind for 5 days), she questioned whether she had it in her to do it alone with their two children.
+Setting up a tent, lugging their bags, keeping both kids happy and safe, as well as getting there.

 She realizes now just how much they would have all missed out on if she had given into her fear-based, nagging thought: “Hauling two kids, out west, on a river trip by myself is ridiculous.
 Foolish.
 You can’t do it.”

-Yet, this trip wasn’t just about soldiering forward as the solo parent—her first out-of-the-box, adventurous trip on her own with her kids.
-Rather, it was about pushing past the fear of going alone, the possibility of pushing forward alone in life, as a single parent.
-Garnering the courage to let go of a marriage that had become hollow, felt akin to letting go of a life preserver—even one adrift.
+Yet, this trip wasn’t just about soldiering forward as the solo parent.
+It was her first out-of-the-box, adventurous trip on her own with her kids.
+Rather, it was about pushing past the fear of going alone, and the possibility of pushing forward alone in life, as a single parent.
+Garnering the courage to let go of a marriage that had become hollow, felt akin to letting go of a life preserver, even one adrift.

 “This kind of trip allows you to be off the grid for a while.
-It is a chance to disconnect from things that are not important and to reconnect with things that are important,” expresses Charlotte, who found comfort and inspiration from those around her—strangers that inevitably become friends.
+It is a chance to disconnect from things that are not important and to reconnect with things that are important,” expresses Charlotte.
+She found comfort and inspiration from those around her, like strangers that inevitably become friends.
 Wisdom and kindness at ease, flowing.

-The “awe” factor, found in the natural world surrounding her, bolstered her already strong faith; a midnight sky full of stars, a melting sunset, a gliding eagle.
+The “awe” factor, found in the natural world surrounding her, bolstered her already strong faith.
+A midnight sky full of stars, a melting sunset, a gliding eagle some of the beauty she found.
 “It was a week of comfort and peace that I really needed.”

-Of course, Charlotte knew help was an “ask” away—guides, other guests assured her they were happy to pitch in, yet she wanted to do it on her own, just with her kids.
+Of course, Charlotte knew help was an “ask” away.
+Guides, and other guests assured her they were happy to pitch in, yet she wanted to do it on her own, just with her kids.